Timothy Dolan: Race and police issues

 On June 2, 2020, Dolan spoke on his podcast about the protests and police actions following the 2020 murders of George Floyd in Minneapolis and Ahmaud Arbery in Georgia, along with the 2020 shooting of Breonna Taylor in Louisville.
 In this interview, he attempted to speak to both protesters and police.
 He argued that police were mostly good people and compared them to priests.
 He also said that the protesters had an important message.
 Dolan then said that black lives matter, joining that statement with "all lives matter" and "police lives matter".

 In a June 28, 2020, Wall Street Journal opinion piece, Dolan argued against removing statues of American historical figures because they had been slave owners or fought for the Confederacy in the American Civil War.
 Dolan said, "If we only honor perfect, saintly people of the past, I guess I'm left with only the cross.
 And some people would ban that."

 In a July 1, 2020, opinion piece for the New York Post, Dolan called for ending the perceived demonization of the New York City Police Department.
 He said that "the most stinging rebuke [of the murder of George Floyd by a policeman in Minneapolis] comes from ... cops I chat with on the sidewalks of New York".
 He added that "in a recent meeting with community activists, one black leader reminded us, 'Don't give me this 'get-rid-of-the-cops' rant!
 You on Madison Avenue or Park Avenue might not need the police.
 We up in The Bronx sure do!

+FBI Richmond memo

+In February 2023, speaking for the United States Conference of Catholic Bishops, Dolan called on federal authorities to "take appropriate measures to ensure the problematic aspects of the memo do not recur" following the release of an FBI Richmond Field Office memo that cited "radical-traditionalist" Catholic ideology as a potential source of domestic terrorism.